-You will be prescribed anticoagulant and antiarrhythmic medicines by your doctor for you to take home.
-It is important to continue taking anticoagulants for at least one month after cardioversion.
+You will be prescribed anticoagulant and antiarrhythmic medicines by your doctor to take home.
+It is important to continue taking anticoagulants for at least one month after a cardioversion.

 It is important to contact your GP if you feel any changes in your heartbeat.
 If your arrhythmia has come back after you have had cardioversion, you may be able to have another cardioversion or alternative treatments to restore it.

-Cardioversion is commonly performed and generally safe, however, as with every procedure there are some associated risks.
+Cardioversion is generally safe, however, as with every procedure there are some associated risks.

 Complications are not common and if you experience any side effects after the cardioversion, they will usually be temporary.